 Nate Pearson has been rolling over Double-A hitters.
 (Christina Carrillo/New Hampshire Fisher Cats)

 Welcome back to another week of Fantasy baseball.
 We’re nearing the end of July, so if it hasn’t passed already, your trade deadline is looming.
 Keep working that wire, peeps.

-This week, those of you that enjoy sports betting online must be pulling your hair out wondering what the odds are the Mets are going to trade Noah Syndergaard, who was untouchable, but is now apparently on the block; Five-time All-Star Troy Tulowitzki has decided to pack it in; and Blake Snell (elbow surgery) will be out until September, seriously damaging the Rays’ playoff hopes.
+This week, we’re all wondering what the odds are that the Mets are going to trade Noah Syndergaard, who was untouchable, but is now apparently on the block; Five-time All-Star Troy Tulowitzki has decided to pack it in; and Blake Snell (elbow surgery) will be out until September, seriously damaging the Rays’ playoff hopes.

 And now, let’s get to this week’s Fantasy baseball waiver wire recommendations…

 Kyle Tucker, OF, Houston Astros (ESPN: 4.2 per cent; CBS: 46 per cent): Just over two months ago we discussed Tucker’s impressive exploits at Triple-A. Well, he didn’t hit quite as well in June and hasn’t been quite as productive this month, but this kid now has 25 homers and 22 steals through 94 games.
 Tucker has been a top prospect for a long time now, so it’s damn well time for him to get another crack.
 Pray that he’s traded at the deadline to a team that needs outfield help so that the fifth overall pick from 2015 can finally prove what a Fantasy force he can be.